vishnu350/rs-mainspring-winder/README.md

 - **Color: Any**, best if all parts are the same color which results in equal dimensional tolerances between prints.

 Steps to build your RS mainspring winder:
-1. Use a caliper to measure your mainspring barrel inner and outer diameters.
-The outer diameter includes the main wheel (gear).
+1. Use a caliper to measure your mainspring barrel inner diameter and the mainspring arbour diameter.
 2. Download the latest rs-winder-vXXX.zip from the [release section](https://github.com/vishnu350/rs-mainspring-winder/releases).
-   - Select your winder base part STL file (either arbour or hole version).
+   - Print your winder base part STL file.
+Choose from 1.5-3.0mm sizes, whichever matches your mainspring arbour the best.
-   - Select your housing barrel and plunger part STL files.
+   - Print your housing barrel and plunger part STL files.
 Size is based on mainspring barrel inner diameter, make sure to select matching sizes.
-   - Select your setter bowl part STL files.
-Optionally, select a matching barrel bowl part (size based on outer diameter).
+   - Print your setter bowl part STL file, this part should universally work with all housing barrels.
-3. 3D print the STL files with the recommended 3D print settings, or just get someone help you with that.
-4. Fashion a stapler pin into an arbour hook with using the staple jig (see [instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbour-Hook-for-the-Winder-Base) or watch video [here](https://youtu.be/na0XtIDea9I)), use a metal file to reduce thickness if needed.
+3. Fashion a stapler pin into an arbour hook with using the staple jig (see [instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbour-Hook-for-the-Winder-Base) or watch video [here](https://youtu.be/na0XtIDea9I)), use a metal file to reduce thickness if needed.
 Insert it into any of the holes on the winder base part that fits best.
-5. If you printed the winder base hole version (no arbour rod), then install the appropriate dowel pins:
+4. Install the appropriate dowel pin for your winder base part:
-   - For normal size winder base: 2.0mm diameter (M2) dowel pins, 16mm in length.
+   - For normal size winder base: 1.5mm/2.0mm (M1.5/M2) diameter dowel pins, 16mm in length.
-   - For large size winder base: 2.5mm diameter (M2.5) dowel pins, 16mm in length.
+   - For large size winder base: 2.0mm/2.5mm (M2.0/M2.5) diameter dowel pins, 16mm in length.
    - Dowel pin purchase links: [AliExpress](https://www.aliexpress.com/item/1005002177332247.html), [Amazon](https://www.amazon.com/dp/B09W5PBHGR).

 # Using the RS winder

-Read the wiki instructions [here](https://github.com/vishnu350/rs-mainspring-winder/wiki/Using-the-RS-winder) or watch a [YouTube video](https://youtu.be/EZvd_MKBOUQ).
+Please go to the wiki for instructions: [Using the RS winder](https://github.com/vishnu350/rs-mainspring-winder/wiki/Using-the-RS-winder).
+Or watch a [YouTube video](https://youtu.be/EZvd_MKBOUQ).

 # Customizing/Generating the RS winder

-Please head to the wiki for step by step instructions: [Customizing & Generating the RS winder](https://github.com/vishnu350/rs-mainspring-winder/wiki/Customizing-&-Generating-the-RS-winder)
+Please go to the wiki for instructions: [Customizing & Generating the RS winder](https://github.com/vishnu350/rs-mainspring-winder/wiki/Customizing-&-Generating-the-RS-winder).

-To generate the STL files for the various different sizes of all the RS winder parts, just clone this repo and execute the Python FreeCAD script using the following command:<br />
+To generate the STL files for the various different sizes of all the RS winder parts, just clone this repo and execute the Python FreeCAD script using the following command:<br/>`freecadcmd generate_stl.py`
-`freecadcmd generate_stl.py`

-# Warnings and Tips
+# Warnings and Advice
 - As stated before, everything provided here comes with **ABSOLUTELY ZERO WARRANTY**.
-Only use this on your beloved grandfather's vintage Rolex if you are confident in doing so.
+See the [issues section](https://github.com/vishnu350/rs-mainspring-winder/issues) before deciding if this is for you, otherwise please consider getting a professional mainspring winder set.
+- While the RS mainspring winder works great for many users, it still requires you to be resourceful and competent in basic watchmaking skills.
 - When initially placing the housing barrel on the winder base with the latched mainspring, **do not forcefully ram the mainspring into position**.
 Watch the [YouTube video](https://youtu.be/OAfQTk89P3s?t=204) (min 3:24) for an elegant way to do this.
 - If the staple pin is not fashioned correctly, it will easily get unhooked while winding or cause other issues.
 - Be very careful when unwinding, do it slowly.
-- The winder base part with the 3D printed arbour rod will break very easily if dropped or mishandled during shipping.
-Consider using the winder base hole version with dowel pins instead.
 - Double check if the plunger base is **level, round and flat**.
 If it is not, then work it down with a metal file or sandpaper.
 - It is recommended to practice first with spare mainsprings/barrels to get a feel of using the RS winder.
-- The barrel bowl part can also be used to snap the barrel lid back on, as well as holding it during assembly/disassembly service.

 # Future Updates
-- Further improve the design for better quality and ease of use.
+Always room for improvement for better quality and ease of use.
+For known issues, see [issues section](https://github.com/vishnu350/rs-mainspring-winder/issues).
-- Store common parameters/dimensions for known movements in a library file, include sizes of all popular movements.
-- Explore hollow dowel pin integration with staple pin to create an even better winder base arbour.
-- The fully 3D printed winder base part will be retired soon, move to steel dowel pin version for best results.
-- The barrel bowl part will be retired soon in favor of the setter bowl.

 # Thanks & How To Contribute
 If you like my work, please consider: